-One major area of my expertise is to help people whose long-term disability claims have been denied.
-It’s important to be aware of statute of limitations and how it could apply in your long-term disability case.
-Well, a statute of limitations is a period of time within which you have to file a federal lawsuit.
+One major area of our expertise is to help people whose long-term disability claims have been denied.
+It’s important to be aware of the statute of limitations and how it could apply in your ERISA long-term disability case.
+A statute of limitations is a period of time within which you have to file a federal lawsuit.
 Now in most cases, the insurance policy, the long-term disability insurance policy will specify what your statute of limitations is.

-On the other hand if you file outside of that period, then your case will be dismissed.
-Now don’t get this mistaken for how long you have to file your appeal.
-Now you have after the first denial, you have 180 days to file your denial appeal letter to the insurance company.
+If you file outside of that period, then your case will be dismissed.
+Now, do not get this mistaken for how long you have to file your appeal.
+After the first denial, you have 180 days to file your denial appeal letter to the insurance company.
 That’s a lot shorter than three years.
 So please don’t mistake what I’m talking about here.
 Those are two very different things.

 Just to recap, your ERISA disability statute of limitations is the time within which you have to file an appeal after the final adverse decision is made from the insurance company.
 This is usually three years.
 It usually begins from the date of that final decision or three years from the date of when the proof of loss or continuing proof of loss was requested.

 So make sure that you know what that ERISA disability statute of limitations is.
 It’s in your policy, and you can read it right there once you get your policy.
 Make sure you put a calendar deadline on it.
 If you do not file your federal court claim within that time period, the judge will dismiss it.
 You will never see another dime from that insurance company.

 I hope this information has been helpful for you.
 If it has been, please do us a favor.
 Share this blog on Facebook or Twitter, or Instagram, or wherever you are on social media.
 Send it to your family or friends, or whoever else you believe would benefit from this information.

 Of course, if you have questions about your statute of limitations, when it starts, when it stops, that sort of thing, we’d be happy to walk you through that process over the telephone or video conferencing.